SignPath/website/docs/documentation/artifact-configuration/reference.md

 Although the NuGet Package format is based on OPC (see next section), it uses its own specific signing format.

+{:.panel.info}
+> **Certificate chain support for NuGet**
+>
+> Only self-signed certificates or certificates issued by a publicly trusted Certificate Authority are currently supported.
+If available, certificate chains are resolved at signing time and embedded in the signature.

 ### `<office-macro-sign>`: Microsoft Office VBA macros {#office-macro-sign}

 {% include editions.md feature="file_based_signing.office_macros" %}